-I’m not talking about a vague idea in the back of your head.
-I’m talking about a physical document — pages you can grab off a shelf at 2 a.m. when the power’s out and adrenaline is hijacking your ability to think clearly.
-After 12 years of FEMA-trained emergency management work and Wilderness First Responder deployments across the Pacific Northwest, I’ve seen exactly what separates the families who recover quickly from the ones who struggle for months.
-It almost always comes down to whether they had a plan written down before the event.
+I’m not talking about a vague idea floating in the back of your head.
+I mean a physical document — pages you can grab off a shelf at 2 a.m. when the power’s out and adrenaline is hijacking your ability to think clearly.
+After 12 years of FEMA-trained emergency management work and Wilderness First Responder deployments across the Pacific Northwest, I’ve seen exactly what separates families who recover quickly from those who struggle for months.
+It almost always comes down to whether they had a plan written down before the event hit.

 This guide walks you through building that plan from scratch.
 Not a gear list — we cover that in our essential prepper checklist.
 Not just communication strategies — that’s in our family communication plan guide.
 This is the full planning process: hazard assessment, evacuation routes, meeting points, supply inventory, insurance documents, role assignments, and a maintenance schedule to keep everything current.